I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 xmipp3-installer 🗃️
 -------------------

 xmipp3-installer packages the Xmipp binaries and is published on PyPI.
 It is automatically installed by the Scipion plugin scipion-em-xmipp.

 Release Generation
 ~~~~~~~~~~~~~~~~~~
-Releases are produced via the GitHub manual action:

-``Generate release (Pypi, tag, & GitHub Release)``

-Executing this action will upload a new version to PyPI `<https://pypi.org/project/xmipp3-installer/>`_ and create the corresponding Git tag and GitHub Release.
+Releases are produced via the GitHub manual action ``Generate release (Pypi, tag, & GitHub Release)``.
+Executing this action will upload a new `version to PyPI <https://pypi.org/project/xmipp3-installer/>`_ and create the corresponding Git tag and GitHub Release.

 Installation Through Scipion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~